albertoblaz/UsabilityPlanner/README.md

 # Usability Planner

-A tool created to make easier the integration of Usability and User-centred design techniques into software engineering processes
+A tool created to make easier the integration of Usability and User-centred design techniques into software engineering processes depending on the constraints given by the project.
 Mostly oriented to developers with few or none skills about User Experience and design.

+The project was developed while I was participating as an intern in the Software Engineering Laboratory (Technical University of Madrid).

 Project URL address -  http://usabilityplanner.albertoblazquez.net/